bloXroute-Labs/bloxroute-docs/ethereum-gateway-installation.md

 2. Provide bloXroute with username or email address for the account.
 We will add you to our team so you can access the docker image.

 1. Determine your node ID for your ethereum full node.
 You can retrieve your node ID using the ethereum rpc command [admin.nodeInfo](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#admin_nodeinfo).
+The hexadecimal node ID is encoded in the username portion of the enode URL, separated from the host by an @ sign (For more, see https://github.com/ethereum/wiki/wiki/enode-url-format).

 3. Docker login